Ukumar246/cl0ud9/README.md

 You need to have git installed on your machine, then in the terminal window and in your desired directory:
 `git clone https://github.com/rashtar/cl0ud9-golf-tournament.git`

+## Starting the application

+1. In the directory where the project is cloned:
+` rails server `

+Ta-da!
+The applcation is up.